 Coaches Corner: Ray Selvadurai, DOC of Manhattan SC

 Traveling abroad to play soccer and learn from the best clubs in the world – who would pass up on that opportunity?
-International training and competition is a dream come true for most, but we know that the organization of it all can seem rather daunting.
+International training and competition at professional Academies is a dream come true for most, but we know that the organization of it all can seem rather daunting to take on for your own club.
 It’s our goal to make those dreams a reality in the most stress-free way possible.
-We sat down with the Director of Coaching of Manhattan Soccer Club, Ray Selvadurai to get his perspective on what a partnership with generation adidas international looks like from an organizational and coaches perspective.
+We sat down with the Director of Coaching of New York’s Manhattan Soccer Club, Ray Selvadurai, to get his perspective on what a partnership with generation adidas international looks like from an organizational and coach’s perspective.

-gai: What has the feedback been from players, parents and/or coaches that have participated in our programs?
+GAI: What has the feedback been from Players, Parents and Coaches that have participated in our programs?

-gai: Some players from your club were chosen to participate in the Select program, how was the experience for them?
+GAI: Players from your club have been chosen to participate in the Select program.
+How was the experience for them?

-gai: Tell us a little about the Real Madrid Foundation Clinics held at Manhattan SC:
+GAI: Tell us a little bit about the Real Madrid Foundation Clinics held at Manhattan SC.

-Ray is going on his 20th year at Manhattan SC and during his time with the club has been involved in many generation adidas international programs both in New York and abroad.
-His club, Manhattan SC, has sent many groups over to Europe for team travel programs in the Netherlands and Spain; players from his club have participated in our Select program and just last year Ray was selected to be the head coach of the Real Madrid Foundation Select program held in Madrid, Spain.
-Ray has also been able to experience the Real Madrid Foundation coaching methodology to work at his own club as Manhattan SC hosted Real Madrid Foundation Clinics last summer.
+Coach Bio, Ray Selvadurai: Ray is going on his 20th year at Manhattan SC, and during his time with the club has been involved in many generation adidas international programs both in New York and abroad.
+His club, Manhattan SC, has sent many groups over to Europe for team travel programs in the Netherlands and Spain; players from his club have participated in our Select program, and just last year Ray was selected to be the head coach of the Real Madrid Foundation Select program held in Madrid, Spain.
+Ray has also been able to experience the Real Madrid Foundation coaching methodology at work at his own club here in the U.S., as Manhattan SC hosted Real Madrid Foundation Clinics.

 Learn more about our programs!